Skip to main content

 {format_results(results)}

-Select the best one and explain why.
+Select the best and explain why.

 """